PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

           servicePort: grpcport
 {{< /highlight >}}

-The catch here is that this ingress should have https.
-If you do automatic https at the nginx controller level or you have a tls section in the ingress definition above, that is up to you. **gRPC over http doesn't work**.
+The catch here is that this ingress should have `https`.
+If you do automatic https at the nginx controller level or you have a `TLS` section in the ingress definition above, that is up to you. **gRPC over http doesn't work**.
 Another thing to keep in mind is that your nginx ingress controller needs to be `v0.30` or above.

 {{< highlight go "hl_lines=8" >}}